Accession No

 Author: Remke Velden

-Amiria Salmond, 23.05.01: 'David Simmons' views on the provenance and dating of Maori artefacts are no longer considered reliable in New Zealand.'
+Amiria Salmond noted, 'David Simmons's views on the provenance and dating of Maori artefacts are no longer considered reliable in New Zealand.'

 Author: Rachel Hand